 8a.
 Please explain your choice and share your view of the likelihood that the Semantic Web will have been implemented by 2020 and be a force for good in Internet users?

-Tim’s World Wide Web was a very simple and usable idea that relied on very simple and usable new standards (e.g. HTML and HTTP), which were big reason why the Web succeeded.
+Tim Berners-Lee’s World Wide Web was a very simple and usable idea that relied on very simple and usable new standards (e.g. HTML and HTTP), which were big reasons why the Web succeeded.
 The Semantic Web is a very complex idea, and one that requires a lot of things to go right before it works.
 Or so it seems.

 That doesn’t mean it won’t happen.
 Invention is the mother of necessity.
 The Semantic Web will take off when somebody invents something we all find we need.
 Maybe that something will be built out of some combination of code and protocols already laying around — either within the existing Semantic Web portfolio, or from some parallel effort such as XDI.
 Or maybe it will come out of the blue.